-In order to install the demo application, the Flatpak repositories for both the runtime and application must first be setup:
+In order to install the runtimes and/or demo, the Flatpak repository must first be set up:

 You can then proceed with the installation:

-Finally, run the application by executing the following command:
+Finally, the demo application can be run by executing the following command:

 Once the suite is configured, we need to generate a base chroot for flatdeb to work in.
 From the working directory, please execute the following command: